Ebrahim-Ramadan/text-pattern-search-Golang/README.md

-# Search Tool in Go
+# CLI-based Search Tool in Go

 This is a simple command-line utility I wrote in Go that searches for a specific text pattern within files in a given directory and its subs.
 It displays the filenames, line numbers, and lines containing the search pattern, too (except err ofcourse)